-There is more to Prada than revenue reports, creative director Miuccia Prada said after her Spring/Summer 2018 show on Thursday.
-No, the Italian design god would prefer you look to her designs, “which offer ideas to women of how to be strong and combative,” per Reuters.
+Miuccia Prada and the power of her brand will not be gauged by your penchant for numbers.
+Yes, there is more to the Milan-based brand than revenue reports, creative director Miuccia Prada said after her Spring/Summer 2018 show.
+With this in mind, the Italian design goddess would prefer you look to her designs, “which offer ideas to women of how to be strong and combative,” per Reuters.
 Ms. Prada’s exact words: “I don’t want to be judged by sales, this is my love ... my life and my job (are) more important.”

 Moreover, while all luxury-goods companies have been hurt by collapsing demand in China, the strong dollar and the terrorist attacks in Europe, Prada has been hit harder than most, at least in part because its handbag range is too expensive for most and it has been too slow to invest online.